LuhoDaan/Florence_music_map/README.md

-Here is a vanilla version for an intercative music map for the most relevant venues in Florence, Italy
+A vanilla version for an interactive map of the most relevant music venues in Florence, Italy.